lambdaclass/cairo_native/README.md

 This project consists of two crates:

 - mlir: Safe rusty bindings around the llvm-mlir-sys crate.
 Aims to provide safe easy to use MLIR bindings.
-- cairo_sierra_to_mlir: The actual compiler, using the mlir crate.
+- sierra2mlir: The actual compiler, using the mlir crate.

 ## Setup